 Their passing is a great loss to the piano world.
 Let us hope that the makers that remain can weather the 'storm' until brighter times return.
 We must not lose the great diversity the piano world has always cherished.
 Directory of Piano Makers

 The top piano manufacturers like Steinway, Bluthner, Bechstein, Fazioli and Bosendorfer have established their well-deserved reputations by continually building great pianos.
 They use the best materials and production methods available and go about the business of building a piano using the unique traditions handed down by their founders as the basis for their pianos.
 The finished product is an inspiration for any pianist!

 In any year, a manufacturer can produce thousands of the same model of piano, but no two of them are exactly alike.
-A particularly good piano will command a lot of interest and mysteriously, pianists will happily agree to play for a recital or use it for a recording.
+A particularly good piano will command a lot of interest and mysteriously, pianists will select it from among others to use for a recital or recording.

-There are plenty of superb pianos makers that would not be listed in the Premier-League of Piano Manufacturers, but whose pianos serve their owners faithfully year after year, giving hours of music-making pleasure to all who appreciate piano music.
+There are plenty of superb pianos makers that would not be listed in the Super-League of Piano Manufacturers, but whose pianos are superbly put together and reward their owners with faithful and ruggedly reliable service year after year.

 In days of old, piano makers used to categorise the various sizes of a grand piano by giving names to the different size-groups, e.g. boudoir grands, semi-grands and cottage grands mini grands.
 All these charming names, seem to have had precise meanings when the pianos were sold originally, but now, these meanings are not so clear and certainly, the top manufacturers ordinarily categorise grand pianos by size.